1Hive/disputable-delay-app/docs/techincal-guide.md

 }
 ```

-### _delayExecution
+### \_delayExecution

 This is an internal function that is only meant to be called via a wrapper function.
 These include:

 - `delayExecution()` for public accounts that have the `DELAY_EXECUTION_ROLE`
 - `forward()` for external contracts (intended for Aragon apps)

 This function delays an `_evmCallScript`.
 It does this by incrementing the `delayedScriptIndex`, then creating a `delayedScript` struct, then adding the `delayedScript` to the array of `delayedScripts` and mapping it to the newly incremented `delayedScriptIndex`.
 It then emits an event stating the index of the delayed script that was stored.
-Then it returns the `delayedScriptIndex` because [insert reason here].

 ```
 function _delayExecution(bytes _evmCallScript) internal returns (uint256) {
 	uint256 delayedScriptIndex = delayedScriptsNewIndex;